 Computer Scientist, Software Engineer, Human-Computer Interaction Practitioner.
 Industry experienced.
 User interfaces, usability studies, user experience, service design, context-awareness, mobile instrumentation.

 Sept.
-2013 ~ present: Post-Doc in Ubiquitous And Mobile Computing (University of Oulu)
+2013 ~ October 2017: Post-Doc in Ubiquitous And Mobile Computing (University of Oulu)

 2011 ~ 2013: Ph.D. in Ubiquitous and Mobile Computing (University of Oulu)

 Thesis: AWARE: A Mobile Context Instrumentation Middleware To Collaboratively Understand Human Behaviour [PDF: here][Website: http://www.awareframework.com].

 2009 ~ 2010: Master’s in Human-Computer Interaction (Carnegie Mellon University)

 Capstone: OneTouch, a mobile software solution that respects your personal time, helps you remember details and keeps you informed of what is going on.
 Developed in Android.

 2007 ~ 2009: Master’s in Software Engineering (University of Madeira)

 Thesis: Meta.Tracer-MOF with traceability, enhancing software engineering modelling with traceability.
 Developed in C#.

 2001 ~ 2007: Major in Computer Science (University of Madeira)

 Project: Pascal-C, a compiler that validated Pascal with C syntax.
 Developed in Flex and Yacc.